-U.S. Bondholders Defined.
-For purposes of this summary, the term "U.S. Bondholder" means a beneficial owner of a bond that is:
+This section applies to a "U.S. Bondholder," meaning a beneficial owner of a bond that is:

-- An individual who, for U.S. federal income tax purposes, is treated as a citizen or resident of the United States; - A corporation (or any other entity treated as a corporation for U.S. federal income tax purposes) created in or under the laws of the United States, any state of the United States or the District of Columbia;

-- An estate, the income of which is subject to U.S. federal income taxation regardless of its source; or - A trust, if either (i) a court within the United States is able to exercise primary supervision over the administration of the trust and one or more U.S. persons (within the meaning of the Code) have the authority to control all substantial decisions of the trust, or (ii) the trust was in existence on August 20, 1996 and has in effect a valid election to be treated as a U.S. person.
+- An individual who, for U.S. federal income tax purposes, is treated as a citizen or resident of the United States: - A corporation (or any other entity treated as a corporation for U.S. federal income tax purposes) created in or under the laws of the United States, any state of the United States or the District of Columbia: - An estate, the income of which is subject to U.S. federal income taxation regardless of its source; or - A trust, if either (i) a court within the United States is able to exercise primary supervision over the administration of the trust and one or more U.S. persons (within the meaning of the Code) have the authority to control all substantial decisions of the trust, or (ii) the trust was in existence on August 20, 1996 and has in effect a valid election to be treated as a U.S. person.